-Society of Light and Lighting (SLL) Young Lighter of the Year Award (16 November 2017) Winner: Matt Hanbury, Lightly Technology
+Society of Light and Lighting (SLL) Young Lighter of the Year Award (16 November 2017)

-The SLL Young Lighter of the Year Award is open to all lighters under the age of 30 and provides a unique platform to illustrate their knowledge and research on a lighting subject.
+The SLL Young Lighter of the Year Award is open to all lighters under the age of 30 and provides a unique platform to their knowledge and research on a lighting subject.
 It serves to encourage young lighters to develop their knowledge and to provide an incentive for the leading young practitioners to enhance their skills.

-Matt Hanbury, founder of Lightly Technology, won the 2017 competition and the prize for Best Presented Paper with his presentation and paper 'Ultra-thin Surface Light Sources: Picking up where OLED stalled'.
+Matt Hanbury, founder of Lightly Technology, won the 2017 competition, and the prize for Best Presented Paper, with his presentation and paper, Ultra-thin Surface Light Sources: Picking up where OLED stalled.